Music of the Pacific Northwest: Folk

 Folk music from the region traditionally takes stock of Pacific Northwest in lyrical references, such as the local history, the landscape, and in the spirit of transcendentalism, which has historical roots in the exploration and settlement of the Pacific Northwest.
 The music is documented in Songs of the Pacific Northwest by Phil Thomas (1979), Washington Songs and Lore (written for Washington Centennial Commission in 1988) and The Rainy Day Songbook (published by Whatcom Museum of History and Art in 1978) both by Linda Allen.
-Pacific Northwest folk music has also been a significant influence on modern acoustic rock musicians from the region who blend rock and folk influences, including Elliott Smith and Phil Elverum.
+Pacific Northwest folk music has also been a significant influence on modern acoustic rock musicians from the region who blend rock and folk influences, including Elliott Smith and the musical projects of Phil Elverum.

 Great Depression

 Woody Guthrie's "Roll on Columbia", written in 1941, is the official Washington State folk song.

 Jazz

 Jazz artists from the Pacific Northwest include Ray Charles, Buddy Catlett, Bill Frisell, Ernestine Anderson, Larry Coryell, Jeff Lorber, Diane Schuur, Kenny G, Aaron Parks and Esperanza Spalding.
 The Seattle Repertory Jazz Orchestra is noted for its renditions of big band jazz music.